« back to Safety in the Woodworking Shop forum

 Dusty56: You can use the wipes that are sold for computer screens be sure to blow them off or even better rinse in water first then daub with a cotton towel then use the wipes.
 Most polycarbonate lenses are treated to be scratch resistant and its is the most durable plastic I know if.
 Randolph -- another tip from cooperedpatterns |

 Try agrranging your shop vac to clear the saw dust as you sand.
-All glasses should be rinsed before being wiped with any thing so they won’t het scratched. rt -- RTB. "dumb animals are not stupid they simply can't talk " |
+All glasses should be rinsed before being wiped with any thing so they won’t het scratched. rt -- RTB. stray animals are just looking for love |

 You could get a better dust collector too. |